mrcloudchase/averagejoeslab/docs/intro.md

 **Milestone**: Complete your first literature review on a topic of interest

-**Example for Neural Network Research Path:**
+**Example Research Path - The Perceptron (1958):**
-- Literature review of foundational papers: Perceptron (1958), Multi-layer Perceptrons (1986), and early neural network development
+> *This neural network example demonstrates the framework, but the same approach works for any field - biology, psychology, economics, physics, etc.*

+- Literature review of Frank Rosenblatt's "The Perceptron: A Probabilistic Model for Information Storage and Organization in the Brain" (1958)
+- Study the historical context: What problem was Rosenblatt trying to solve?
-- Understand the historical context and evolution of the field
+- Understand the theoretical foundation: How does the perceptron learn?
-- Identify key concepts, methodologies, and recurring themes
+- Identify the paper's significance: Why was this breakthrough important?

 ### Phase 2: Technical Skills (Weeks 5-8)
 **Develop the technical skills for research engineering**